-The Block Runner is your authentic source for Bitcoin, Ordinals and other cryptocurrency technology, explanations and news.
+The Block Runner is your authentic source for Bitcoin, AI and other cryptocurrency technology, explanations and news.
 Learn the most optimal strategies to optimize your cryptocurrency knowledge.
 We’re building a metaverse project that enables creators to build and deploy in multiple virtual worlds using Digital Matter Theory.
 Join us on our journey from starting a business from nothing to what will amount a multi trillion dollar metaverse industry.

-The Block Runner is your authentic source for Bitcoin, Ordinals and other cryptocurrency technology, explanations and news.
+The Block Runner is your authentic source for Bitcoin, AI and other cryptocurrency technology, explanations and news.
 Learn the most optimal strategies to optimize your cryptocurrency knowledge.
 We’re building a metaverse project that enables creators to build and deploy in multiple virtual worlds using Digital Matter Theory.
 Join us on our journey from starting a business from nothing to what will amount a multi trillion dollar metaverse industry.

 Episodes